ChadwickCSP/AdventureQuest/README.md

 change the commit for `milestone-1` you may create additional tags with a version number.
 For example, `milestone-1-v2` or `milestone-1-v3`.
 For final grading, the `milestone-1` tag with the greatest version number will be used.
-After creating your tag, don't forget to push it to Github and verify it is available online.
+After creating your tag, don't forget to push it to GitHub and verify it is available online.

 ## Milestone 2